 Alex Radin's new series Kaleidoscopic Symphony has been generating quite a bit of interest lately, but what exactly is it all about?
 Alex has been tight-lipped regarding the details and has offered just enough information to interest people to get involved.
 He says, "Part of the fun of this exhibit will be the element of surprise, and that it is all inclusive.
 I literally want everybody, so if you are thinking to yourself, 'Would he really want to paint me and include me in the exhibit?', the answer is resoundingly, 'Yes!'"

 If you are not familiar with Radin's work, you can find out more about him on his website alexradin.com.
-In a nutshell, Alex Radin is a contemporary artist living in the Charleston, South Carolina area and has been a part of the Charleston, SC art scene since 2002.
+Alex Radin is a contemporary artist living in the Charleston, South Carolina area and has been a part of the Charleston, SC art scene since 2002.
 He moved to Charleston after graduating from the Columbus College of Art and Design.
-His work has shown as a part of both solo and group exhibitions in South Carolina, North Carolina, Ohio, Illinois, and Texas.
+His work has shown as a part of both solo and group exhibitions in South Carolina, North Carolina, New York, Ohio, Illinois, and Texas.
 His work is heavily laden with symbolism and metaphor and executed in a surrealistic style.

 Alex's new series Kaleidoscopic Symphony came to him as he was thinking about all the beauty that our universe holds.
 Radin recalls, "I was sitting there thinking about how amazing and almost unreal life is, all the detail on the bark of a tree, the patterns on the skin of your hands, and don't even get me started on clouds.
 I can lay down and look at clouds all day.
 With all that beauty that surrounds us every day what amazes me most is people.
 Life is short.
 The people I am surrounded by and the people I have the privilege to encounter are a gift."